American Forts: West

 (1868), Topeka

-Created by and named after the governor after declaring a state of emergency during Indian troubles.
+Created by and named after the then state governor after declaring a state of emergency during Indian troubles.
 The two legislative halls in the old state house were initially used as barracks for the volunteer force until a large tent camp extended from 2nd to 5th Streets.

 Post at Topeka